 If a CRM has truly has sophisticated geolocation abilities, it should be able to automatically log some data as soon as you arrive at a scheduled meeting.
 Based on how you log the details of your visit, a good outside sales CRM should also predict what the logical next step would be of your visit through a robust reminder system.

-As you can imagine from the URL of this blog, yes — Map My Customers has it all.
+As you can imagine from the URL of this blog — Map My Customers has the answers to all these questions.

 But don’t take our word for it, take a look around and compare.
 And don’t forget -- 55 percent of sales reps say ease of use is the biggest issue of all, so if you can’t get to the goods quickly and efficiency, that’s just as much of a flag as its functionality.